Djavan 2018

 VESUVIUS: ANALOGY TO THE MOVEMENTS OF A RELATIONSHIP.

-The song, which bears the same name as the album, talks about the rhythm of the relationship between two people and its dynamics, sometimes closer, sometimes not so close.
-The sea appears to represent this dance and the clip brings a visual analogy of this movement, without being literal.
+The song, which shares the same name as the album, speaks of the rhythm of a relationship between two people and its dynamic, sometimes close, sometimes not so much.
+The sea represents this dance, and the music video provides a visual analogy to this movement, without being literal.

-"In Vesuvius, we present two environments: in one, neutral, is Djavan and, in the other, we see a dancer, in red, who, with fluid movements, makes an analogy to the sun and the sea.
-For the choreography, we called in two movement directors with years of experience in contemporary dance, Marina Fernanda Cavalcante and Ana Paula Marques.
+"In Vesúvio, we present two environments: in one, neutral, is Djavan, and in the other, we see a ballerina, dressed in red, whose fluid movements create an analogy between the sun and the sea.
+For the choreography, we hired two movement directors with years of experience in contemporary dance: Marina Fernanda Cavalcante and Ana Paula Marques.

-One of Djavan's passions is architecture and we brought that to the music video.
-We filmed at Caminho Niemeyer, in Niterói, and the modern, minimalist architecture creates graphics that translate into interesting backdrops, which in turn also serve as screen divisions, creating this sensation of two environments."
+One of Djavan's passions is architecture, and we brought that to the music video as well.
+We filmed at Caminho Niemeyer in Niterói, and the modern, minimalist architecture creates graphics that translate into interesting settings, which, in turn, also serve as screen dividers, creating the sensation of two environments."

 Director of photography: Pablo Baião